MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Copy-SPOPersonalSitePage.md

 ```

 Example 3 demonstrates how a SharePoint Online administrator can copy all SharePoint pages from `testuser`'s SharePoint pages library in OneDrive to the `testsite` SharePoint site with confirmation.
 All source pages will be deleted after the copy operation.

+### -----------------------EXAMPLE 4-----------------------------

+<>

+Example 4 demonstrates how a SharePoint Online administrator can copy all SharePoint pages from `XXX`'s SharePoint site to the `testsite` SharePoint site with confirmation.
+All source pages will be deleted after the copy operation.

 ## PARAMETERS